Kayla Henning

 “If it’s hard or uncomfortable, that’s exactly why you need to do it.
 Don’t run from the challenge — run toward it.”

-Whether it’s tackling the air bike, pushing through a tough workout, or facing life’s curveballs, she believes in showing up — with grit, laughter, and a little bit of swagger.
+Whether it’s tackling the air bike, pushing through a tough workout, or facing life’s curveballs, I believe in showing up — with grit, laughter, and a little bit of swagger.

 Every good story has a turning point—the moment that forces you to decide who you really are and what you’re capable of.
 For her, that moment came during one of the hardest seasons of her life.